 During the IVF process, more embryos can develop than are used or transferred.
 In this case, there is the option to freeze (cryopreserve) any excess quality embryos for future IVF attempts.

 Embryos can be frozen at the pronuclear stage (one cell), or at any stage after that up to and including the blastocyst stage (five to seven days after fertilization).

 We utilize the latest technology in cryopreservation, called Vitrification.
 This ultra-rapid freezing technique minimizes any ice crystal formation and potential damage to frozen embryo(s).
 Research studies show better post-thaw survival rates and higher live birth rates using embryo(s) frozen with this technique.

 In the case where your fertility challenges are anatomical, you'll be in good hands.

-Both Dr. Wells and Dr. Juneau are incredibly talented physicians, specializing in minimally invasive procedures—resulting in no or small incisions—which can be performed through an endoscope on an outpatient basis.
+Dr. Wells and Dr. Ulrich are incredibly talented physicians, specializing in minimally invasive procedures—resulting in no or small incisions—which can be performed through an endoscope on an outpatient basis.